-If you or a loved one is in need of Medicaid, please contact our office to schedule a consultation.
+If you or a loved one needs Medicaid, please contact our office to schedule a consultation.
 As described below there are excellent planning options available for long-term care, but under the new Medicaid eligibility rules, waiting to plan is NOT one of those options.